Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Stratford High School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: Stratford High School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 6 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Stratford High School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 6 percentage points or ≥ 85%.

 Strategy 1: Measure academic progress of all students through the use of common formative assessments (CFAs) - student by student, standard by standard - and provide appropriate academic interventions through RTI as needed.